ProgrammingHero1/100-plus-python-coding-problems-with-solutions/Conversions/Decimal-to-binary.md

 Then, reverse the order of the reminder, to get the binary number.

-**Give me more: non-premium**
-Let's say, you want to get the binary number of 233.
-You will start dividing by 2, store the remainder on a list.
-And then, set the number by the result of the division

-So, if you divide 233 by 2, the result will be 116 and the remainder will be 1.

-Keep doing it until the number becomes 0.

-Then you will reverse the list.

-Finally, you have to put the binary bits (0 and 1) in one number to get the final binary.

 ##  Solution
 I looked into the below code 7 times to understand.
 Still trying to figure it out...So, spend some time here to look at the code: